 The “POS Targeting System” begins with an ecological screen that uses an ecological baseline to select “Targeted Ecological Areas”.
-From the collection of selected areas, a programmatic screen will use implementation criteria to identify “Annual Focus Areas”.
-Finally, a parcel screen will be used to assess, score, and prioritize parcels within the focus areas.
+A parcel screen will be used to assess, score, and prioritize parcels within the focus areas.
 A smaller portion of State POS funds will still be used to acquire high priority recreational, cultural, and historic sites, providing key Chesapeake Bay access points, trails connections, and state park in-holdings.

 By using a more refined analysis of updated ecological data, DNR has created a more transparent process where decisions are supported by science.